Tennessee Titans vs. Pittsburgh Steelers NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - Pittsburgh is 5-8-0 against the spread this season.

-- The Steelers have been underdogs by 2 points or more eight times this season and are 5-3 ATS in those games.
+- The Steelers have an ATS record of 5-3 in their eight games when underdogs by 1.5 points or more this year.

-- Pittsburgh's games this season have gone over the total in six out of 13 opportunities (46.2%).
+- Pittsburgh's games this year have hit the over six times in 13 opportunities (46.2%).

 - When Pittsburgh records more than 22.3 points, it is 3-3 against the spread and 4-2 overall.

-- The Steelers have turned the ball over 15 times, three fewer times than the Titans have forced turnovers (18).
+- The Steelers have 15 giveaways this season, while the Titans have 18 takeaways.

 Home and road insights

-- At home this year, Pittsburgh has two wins against the spread and is 4-2-1 overall.
+- Pittsburgh has covered the spread twice at home, and is 4-2-1 overall there, this year.

-- Tennessee is 4-2 against the spread, and 4-2 overall, in away games.
+- This season on the road, Tennessee is 4-2 against the spread and 4-2 overall.

-- The Titans have one win ATS (1-1) as 2-point favorites or more away from home.
+- The Titans have one win ATS (1-1) on the road as 1.5-point favorites or more.

 - In five of six road games this year, Tennessee has gone over the total.